Ultradian Rhythms: Work in 90-Minute Cycles for Peak Performance

 These signals are not signs of poor discipline.
 They are the ultradian system’s physiological cues that a rest phase is due.

-Most people in typical work environments suppress these signals with caffeine, willpower, and screen stimulation — pushing through the rest phase without actually resting.
+Most people in typical work environments suppress these signals with caffeine, willpower, and screen stimulation.
+They push through the rest phase without actually resting.
 This works short-term, but it accumulates as fatigue and degrades performance across the day.

 Aligning Work to the Rhythm